 Part of my yoga journey has been my recognition of the all too common theme of “who can and should be” doing yoga.
 I was and still frequently am the person who gets the funny looks and quizzical stares when I say “I practice or teach yoga”.
 Because my body isn't a typical “yoga body” and hasn't always been accepted into all yoga arenas, I try to welcome each person and their body into my classes regardless of level or ability.
 In addition, I offer modifications using tools to allow your body to enter an asana in the way that is best for you.
 My classes are light-hearted and often erupt in laughter, while being gently challenging and allowing for you to confidently explore and grow your own yoga practice.

-As a forever learner, I recently completed my studies with Anna Guest-Jelley to become Curvy Yoga certified and hope to continue my yoga education with a 500 hour certification within the next few years.
-I hope to also become certified as a Life Coach and combine those two gifts into a powerfully life changing force to help others on their lives' paths.
+As a forever learner, I completed my studies with Anna Guest-Jelley to become Curvy Yoga certified and hope to continue my yoga education with a 500 hour certification within the next few years.
+I am also a certified Life Coach and want to combine those two gifts into a powerfully life changing force to help others on their lives' paths.
 For now, though, when not in the studio, you can find me working my day job at a local health insurance provider.
 I also enjoy volunteering with Big Brothers/Big Sisters as a mentor to my awesome little sister and spending time with my friends and family.